KAlr03/blockchain/docs/architecture.md

 1. Internal user creates a product.
 2. Manufacturer uploads a halal certificate.
 3. API stores the file and certificate metadata with `PENDING_AI`.
-4. Worker processes pending certificates and sets AI verdict, score, and reasoning.
+4. AI service (GPT-4o Vision) processes the certificate and sets AI verdict, score, and reasoning.
 5. Authority approves or rejects the certificate.
-6. API records the final certificate decision on-chain.
+6. API records the final certificate decision on-chain via Alchemy to Ethereum Sepolia.
 7. API records traceability anchors on-chain when trace steps are created.
 8. Public verification endpoint exposes product, certificate, traceability, and blockchain status.